WWE: Golden Era (1984–1993)

 Hulk Hogan, pictured in 1989, was the WWF's top star during the 1980s professional wrestling boom.

-McMahon gained significant traction when he hired American Wrestling Association (AWA) talent Hulk Hogan, who had achieved popularity outside of wrestling, notably for his appearance in the film Rocky III.
+McMahon gained significant traction when he hired American Wrestling Association (AWA) talent Hulk Hogan, who had achieved popularity outside of wrestling, notably for his appearance in the film Rocky III (1982).
 McMahon signed Roddy Piper as Hogan's rival, and then shortly afterward Jesse Ventura as an announcer.
 Other wrestlers joined the roster, such as The Iron Sheik, Nikolai Volkoff, Junkyard Dog, Paul Orndorff, Greg Valentine, and Ricky Steamboat, joining existing stars such as Jimmy Snuka, Don Muraco, Sgt.
 Slaughter and André the Giant.
 Many of the wrestlers who would later join the WWF were former AWA or NWA talent.

-The WWF would tour nationally in a venture that would require a huge capital investment, one that placed the WWF on the verge of financial collapse.
+The WWF initiated a national tour, a venture requiring massive capital investment that ultimately pushed the promotion to the brink of bankruptcy.
 The future of McMahon's experiment came down to the success or failure of McMahon's groundbreaking concept, WrestleMania.
 WrestleMania was a major success and was (and still is) marketed as the Super Bowl of professional wrestling.
 The concept of a wrestling supercard was nothing new in North America; the NWA had begun running Starrcade a few years prior.
 In McMahon's eyes, however, what separated WrestleMania from other supercards was that it was intended to be accessible to those who did not watch wrestling.
 He invited celebrities such as Mr. T, Muhammad Ali, and Cyndi Lauper to participate in the event, as well as securing a deal with MTV to provide coverage.
 The event and hype surrounding it led to the term Rock 'n' Wrestling Connection, due to the cross-promotion of popular culture and professional wrestling.
 It has been acknowledged that Lauper and her then boyfriend and manager Dave Wolff, himself a wrestling fan, were among the most instrumental in helping the WWF connect with the MTV audience, with Wolff being considered as the person who engineered the rock 'n' wrestling connection.